draconix6/Julti-MoveResizePlugin/README.md

 In Julti, go to Scripts > Import Script.
 The plugin currently implements two commands:

-- `resize <width> <height> [zoom]` - Resizes the active instance to the given width & height - append `zoom` to the command for a magnifier window to help with eye measurements (i.e. Priffin Mag OBS projector).
+- `resize <width> <height> [zoom]` - Resizes the active instance to the given width & height - append `zoom` to the command for a standalone magnifier window to help with eye measurements (i.e. Priffin Mag OBS projector).
 Example:
 ![image](https://github.com/draconix6/Julti-MoveResizePlugin/assets/30545768/0f8d03e7-0303-4fc0-8a7a-44166bd0c18e)
 - `cursorspeed <speed>` - Changes the Windows cursor speed to the given speed, then back to the original speed when activated again.
 Can be useful for eye measurements.